-Quite similar to mulled wine or brandy, the traditional East Indian kimad is a mix that keeps you warm on those cold nights.
-This warm drink made with country liquor has spices such as cinnamon, cloves and cardamoms in it.
-And more importantly a little bit of sugar and tea.
+Quite similar to mulled wine or brandy, the traditional East Indian kimad is a mix that keeps you warm on those cold winter nights.
+You’ll find a lot of it in every home come Christmas time or wedding season.
+This warm drink made with country liquor has spices such as cinnamon, cloves, and cardamoms in it; and more importantly a little bit of sugar and sometimes tea.

 I had a question about country liquors, so I went to one of our walking talking dictionaries in our family; my Uncle Jude.
 This is what he had to say.

 Individual families distilled their own spirits.
 Chewing tobacco & drinking toddy were most common vices.

 Of the three major vices, wine & song were permitted on most festive occasions.
 The 3rd vice was practised in secret by juveniles & young adults and some ‘chalu’ older adults.

 It was imperative to be discreet if indulging in levels above social boundaries.
 If caught, it meant physical abuse by a parent or jealous spouse!!!

 Retaliatory abuse against social norms by guardians was not carried out in private forums.
 You could get slapped or slippered in full view of family, friends or neighbours.